-Roy Smiles is a playwright and singer songwriter from West London.
-He is also an occasional actor.
+Roy Smiles is an award winning playwright & singer songwriter from West London.

-In 2000 he had a play writing attachment to the Royal National Theatre.
+In 2000 he won a playwriting attachment to the Royal National Theatre.

-In 2004 West Yorkshire Playhouse staged Ying Tong, his story of Spike Milligan’s nervous breakdown whilst writing The Goon Show, which transferred to the New Ambassadors Theatre in London’s West End in 2005, produced by Michael Codron.
+In 2004 West Yorkshire Playhouse staged Ying Tong, his story of The Goon Show, which transferred to the New Ambassadors Theatre in London.
+Produced by Michael Codron.
 It was later staged in the US, Australia, New Zealand & South Africa; later being broadcast on Radio 4.

-In 2006 he played the lead in his play about the London comedy circuit: The Ho-Ho Club alongside Sally Lindsay at The Kings Head Theatre.
+In 2006 he played the lead in his play about the Comedy circuit: The Ho-Ho Club alongside Sally Lindsay at The Kings Head Theatre.

 His play about Kurt Cobain’s suicide: Kurt & Sid which starred Shaun Evans as Kurt Cobain and Danny Dyer as Sid Vicious, was staged at the Trafalgar Studios in London in 2009.